aspirehealth/redux-routable/packages/redux-routable/README.md

 Since we're using `createMemoryHistory`, the location defaults to `/`, and the `ROUTE_CHANGED` action says that the route has been changed to `home`.
-You'll want to dispatch the `SYNC` action at the start of your application, so that reducers and other middleware can synchronize themselves to the current route and parameters.
+You'll want to dispatch the `SYNC` action at the start of your application, so that reducers and other middleware can synchronize themselves to the current route, parameters, and hash.

 ### Dispatching Navigation Actions

-If we want to programmatically navigate within our application, we can call any of the navigation actions (`PUSH`, `REPLACE`, `OPEN`, `GO`, `GO_BACK`, `GO_FORWARD`).
-We'll use the `PUSH` action as an example:
+If we want to programmatically navigate within our application, we can dispatch any of the navigation actions (`PUSH`, `REPLACE`, `OPEN`, `GO`, `GO_BACK`, `GO_FORWARD`).
+Just like the `SYNC` action, these actions can only be created with their corresponding action creators.
+We'll use the `PUSH` action as an
+example:

 ```javascript
 import { push } from 'redux-routable'